xiufengliu/xiufengliu.github.io/README.md

 ## Scientific Services

 ### Program Committee Member
+- International Workshop On Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP, 2020 -)
 - International Conference on Mobile Systems and Pervasive Computing (MobiSPC, 2019 - )
 - International conference of the Internet of Things, Big Data and Security (IoTBG, 2016 - 2019)
 - International Symposium on Internet of Ubiquitous and Pervasive Things (IUPT 2017)